Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Numerical analysis and results

 Constraining the absolute neutrino mass scale is one of the most important purposes of the forthcoming neutrino experiments.
 This scale can be probed by various non-oscillatory neutrino experiments.
 Cosmological observations are in particular a powerful tool to probe the total sum of neutrino masses.
-Indeed, in the framework of $\Lambda $CDM model with three massive active neutrinos, the latest Planck data combined with baryon acoustic oscillations (BAO) measurements provided an upper bound on the sum of neutrino masses of $ \sum m_{i}<0.12$ $\mathrm{eV}$ \cite{A23}.
+Indeed, in the framework of $\Lambda $CDM model with three massive active neutrinos, the latest Planck data combined with baryon acoustic oscillations (BAO) measurements provided an upper bound on the sum of neutrino masses of $ \sum m_{i}<0.12$ $\mathrm{eV}$ \cite{A23}; see also ref. \cite{D2} for a comprehensive analysis of the changes in the upper bounds of $\sum m_{i}$ after taking into account neutrino oscillation data.
 Another way to probe this scale is through direct neutrino mass determination where the study of the electron energy spectrum near its endpoint region is up to date the most sensitive method to determine the electron antineutrino mass.
 The effective electron neutrino mass is defined in terms of the three neutrino mass eigenvalues $m_{i}$ and the flavor mixing parameters $U_{ei}$ as $m_{\beta }=\left( \sum_{i}\left\vert U_{ei}\right\vert ^{2}m_{i}^{2}\right) ^{1/2}$.
 Currently, the most valid bounds on $m_{\beta }$ are presented by the KATRIN experiment which provides an upper limit on the electron antineutrino mass of $1.1$ $\mathrm{eV}$ \cite{C2} and eventually aims at a sensitivity of $ 0.2 $ $\mathrm{eV}$ \cite{C3}.

-Using the upper limit $\sum m_{i}<0.12$ $\mathrm{eV}$ and the neutrino oscillation parameters ($\theta _{ij}$ and $\Delta m_{ij}^{2}$) within their currently allowed $3\sigma $ ranges as well as the restricted interval of our model parameters given in the previous subsection, we show in the left panel of Fig. (\ref{f3}) the three neutrino masses $m_{1}$, $ m_{2}$ and $\ m_{3}$ given in Eq. (\ref{mas}), and their sum $\sum m_{i}$ as a function of the lightest neutrino mass $m_{1}$.
+Using the upper limit $\sum m_{i}<0.12$ $\mathrm{eV}$ and the neutrino oscillation parameters ($\theta _{ij}$ and $\Delta m_{ij}^{2}$) within their currently allowed $3\sigma $ ranges as well as the restricted interval of our model parameters given in the previous subsection, we show in the left panel of figure (\ref{f3}) the three neutrino masses $m_{1}$, $ m_{2}$ and $\ m_{3}$ given in eq. (\ref{mas}), and their sum $\sum m_{i}$ as a function of the lightest neutrino mass $m_{1}$.
 We find that our model predicts the following ranges